DomainDrivenArchitecture/ddaArchitecture/en/backup/analysis/decision_form.md

 ### Data Types  to Backup
 We backup application data and log data.
 Code and configuration needs no backup, because code is saved by Version Management System.

-#### Application Data
+ * Application Data
-#### Log Data
-Logfiles are synchronized daily.
+ * Log Data: Logfiles are synchronized daily.
 Storage duration is: e.g. 1 Year

-#### Security Log Data
-Security logs need no backup, because they're synchronized in real time.
+ * Security Log Data: Security logs need no backup, because they're synchronized in real time.
 Storage duration is:	e.g. 1 Year

 ### Availability
-#### High
-High important data are stored on another computing center.
+ * High: High important data are stored on another computing center.

-#### Normal
-Normal important data are stored on another server.
+ * Normal: Normal important data are stored on another server.

-#### Low
-Low important data are stored only on the same server and on the hosting providers backup store.
+ * Low: Low important data are stored only on the same server and on the hosting providers backup store.

-### Decisions and Analysis per Application
+## Decisions and Analysis per Application
 |ID|Measurement|
 |--|--|
 |Application name||